 “Oh,” I asked, my interest piqued, “what gift are you expecting that you haven’t found?”

-“A doll like Mom made for Julie last year,” was her answer.
-After tucking her into bed, I approached my mother with the sad news that Mrs. Santa was one gift short of her next-to-the-youngest child’s expectations.
+“A doll like Julie got last year,” was her answer.
+After tucking my young sister into bed, I approached my mother with the sad news that Mrs. Santa was one gift short of her next-to-the-youngest child’s expectations.

 We went to Mama’s store of fabric and she started rummaging through it.
 The year before, she had made a Raggedy-Ann doll for Julie, who was two-and-a-half years older than April.
 Luckily she was able to find enough red yarn for the hair of another doll.
 Between the flesh colored fabric left over from last year’s project and an old sheet, we had enough for the body.